HieronZhang/SkyByte-Artifact/README.md

 This script gathers all the results from the `output` folder, and draws all the needed figures sequentially.
 A detailed description of each command and the output figures' positions is also included in this script.

-We provided the expected result data files and figures in the same directory where the figures will be generated.
-To verify the results, one can compare the generated figures directly with those in the paper, or compare the data for each figure with the example results we provided.
+We provide the expected result data files and figures in the same directory where the figures will be generated.
+To verify the results, you can compare the generated figures directly with those presented in the paper, or compare the data for each figure with the example results we have provided.

 ## 4. Experiment Customization

 ### 4.1 Custom Simulation Configurations.

-In addition to the provided configurations, users can also customize their own configuration files and evaluate them.
-We list and describe the knobs that can be used in config files to customize experiments:
+In addition to the provided configurations, users have the flexibility to customize their own configuration files for evaluating experiments.
+Below is a list of configurable parameters (knobs) that can be adjusted:

-1. **promotion_enable**: Whether enabling the adaptive page migration mechanism or not.
+1. **promotion_enable**: Enables or disables the adaptive page migration mechanism.
-2. **write_log_enable**: Whether enabling the CXL-Aware SSD DRAM management or not.
+2. **write_log_enable**: Enables or disables the CXL-Aware SSD DRAM management.
-3. **device_triggered_ctx_swt**: Whether enabling the coordinated context switch mechanism or not.
+3. **device_triggered_ctx_swt**: Enables or disables the coordinated context switch mechanism.
-4. **cs_threshold**: The threshold used for the context switch trigger policy.
-(Unit: ns)
+4. **cs_threshold**: Specifies the threshold for triggering the context switch policy (Unit: ns).
-5. **ssd_cache_size_byte**: The size of the SSD DRAM cache.
-(Unit: Byte)
+5. **ssd_cache_size_byte**: Defines the size of the SSD DRAM cache (Unit: Bytes).
-6. **ssd_cache_way**: The associativity of the SSD DRAM cache.
+6. **ssd_cache_way**: Defines the associativity of the SSD DRAM cache.
-7. **host_dram_size_byte**: The size of the host main memory.
-(Unit: Byte)
+7. **host_dram_size_byte**: Specifies the size of the host's main memory (Unit: Bytes).
-8. **t_policy**: The thread scheduling policy.
-(Choose from "RR", "RANDOM" and "FAIRNESS" (CFS))
+8. **t_policy**: Specifies the thread scheduling policy.
+Options include "RR", "RANDOM", or "FAIRNESS" (CFS).

 ### 4.2 Capturing Custom Program's Traces

-Users can generate their own traces of custom programs on their own machines.
-We include a sub-repo called ``macsim-x86trace`` in the artifact.
-It provides the Intel PIN 3.13 tool and some scripts that can generate both instruction traces and memory warmup traces (our simulation framework will need both) for a custom application.
-See `macsim-x86trace/README.md` for more details on how to do it.
-Note that one prerequisite of this is that PIN-3.13 can only run on Ubuntu 18.04.
+Users can generate custom traces for their own programs on their machines.
+To assist with this, we include a sub-repository called ``macsim-x86trace`` in the artifact.
+This sub-repo contains the Intel PIN 3.13 tool and scripts that generate both instruction traces and memory warmup traces, which are required by our simulation framework for a custom application.
+For detailed instructions on how to generate these traces, refer to ``macsim-x86trace/README.md``.

+Please note that PIN 3.13 only runs on Ubuntu 18.04.